MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-process-purchase-returns-cancellations.md

 ms.date: 08/03/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: aa56764b5f3210229ad21eae6891fb201462209c
-ms.openlocfilehash: fa964bd7ef61454892a574c04db890b32ab338c1
+ms.openlocfilehash: 114448607d8b99252573912d2df08f91e1d27c76
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 12/14/2017

 ---
 # <a name="how-to-process-purchase-returns-or-cancellations"></a>How to: Process Purchase Returns or Cancellations
 If you want to return items to your vendor or cancel services that you have purchased, then you can create and post a purchase credit memo that specifies the requested change with regard to the original purchase invoice.
 To include the correct purchase invoice information, you can create the purchase credit memo directly from the posted purchase invoice or you can create a new purchase credit memo with copied invoice information.

-If you need more control of the purchase return process, such as warehouse documents for the item handling or better overview when receiving returned items from multiple purchase documents with one return, then you can create purchase return orders.
+If you need more control of the purchase return process, such as warehouse documents for the item handling or better overview when shipping back items from multiple purchase documents with one purchase return, then you can create purchase return orders.
 A purchase return order automatically issues the related purchase credit memo.
 For more information, see the "To create a purchase return order based on one or more a posted purchase documents" section.

 > [!NOTE]
 >   If a posted purchase invoice has not yet been paid, then you can use the **Correct** or **Cancel** functions on the posted purchase invoice to automatically reverse the involved transactions.
 These functions only work for unpaid invoices, and they do not support partial returns or cancellations.
 For more information, see [How to: Correct or Cancel Unpaid Purchase Invoices](purchasing-how-correct-cancel-unpaid-purchase-invoices.md).